Killswitch Engage (2009 album): Release and promotion

 The album was released on June 30, 2009 through Roadrunner Records.
 It debuted at number 7 on the Billboard 200, selling more than 58,000 copies in its first week, making it the band's highest charting album to date.
+It also became the bands first album to top the US Hard Rock Albums chart.
 A special edition was released on the same day.

 If the album was pre-ordered on the band's official website, the buyer would be entered into a drawing to win a custom Parker P44 guitar with artwork from the album as the paint job.

-Throughout July and August 2009, the band participated in the Mayhem Festival with headlining bands Marilyn Manson, Slayer, Bullet For My Valentine and more in promotion of the album.

 The album's first official single, "Starting Over", was available for digital download on June 6, 2009.
 It charted at number 30 on the Billboard Rock Songs Chart.
 A music video for the track was shot in early 2009 and directed by Lex Halaby.
 The video was premiered on VH1 on June 5, and on MTV the following the day.
 On May 24, 2010, a trailer of the music video for the album's third single, "Save Me", was released on the band's website.
 The video premiered on Craveonline the following day.
 The entire video was created using claymation, and depicts the band members saving lead vocalist Howard Jones from aliens.

+Throughout July and August 2009, the band participated in the Mayhem Festival with headlining bands Marilyn Manson, Slayer, Bullet For My Valentine and more in promotion of the album.
+In September 2009, the band commenced a Canadian co-headlining trek with In Flames.
+In November 2009, the group teamed up once again with In Flames for the European leg of the "Taste of Chaos" tour.
+In February 2010, the band announced that vocalist Howard Jones would not be performing with Killswitch Engage during their winter tour headlining tour in support of the album with The Devil Wears Prada and Dark Tranquillity; during the time, All That Remains vocalist Philip Labonte was substituting for Jones until he could return.
+On March 18, 2010, original vocalist Jesse Leach returned to the band for a series of songs.
+From then on, Leach and Labonte performed as substitute vocalists for the remainder of the tour.